kivelas/solitaNames/README.md

 # solitaNames
-A web application for applying Solita's Dev Academy.
+An exercise web application for applying Solita's Dev Academy.

 In the app you can find information about the most popular female and male names of the Solita employees.